vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/021/03_A_yAtvindro.md

 On púrīṣa- see comm. ad I.163.1.

-Ge (/WG) take svàrṇara- as a PN, but this interpr. does not fit the pattern of the vs., and moreover svàrṇara- as PN seems to be confined to Maṇḍala VIII.
+Geldner (/WG) take svàrṇara- as a PN, but this interpr. does not fit the pattern of the vs., and moreover svàrṇara- as PN seems to be confined to Maṇḍala VIII.
 See Mayrhofer (PN, s.v.), who also sees the name only in VIII.